syednabilashraf/SynthEnsemble/README.md

 The testing folder contains the notebooks for :
 1) running trained models on test dataset with average weighted ensemble
 2) finding optimal set of weights for weighted ensembling using differential evolution

+TODO:
+- Organize and upload notebooks used to train classical models as meta classifier